 You probably already perform exit interviews with employees that are leaving your company, but why not look at the employees that have put in years at your company?
 Ask them what they like about the company and why they have stayed.
 Make a point to invite their input and ideas about what changes they would like to see, whether it’s a management style or a change to a system currently in place.
 Performing these interviews will enable you to view your business from a different perspective, generate new ideas and help you continue to offer your employees the leadership they have come to expect.

 Instead of expecting your employees to perform the same job year after year, offer them opportunities to advance and acquire new skills.
 Whether that means providing scholarships, classets or the opportunity to travel to a conference, find ways to help them grow as people and employees.
 Encourage them to share their new knowledge with other employees and with you, thereby making them a truly vital part of your operations.

 Maybe those small perks aren’t enough to motivate your employees.
 Instead, consider offering your employees financial incentives for doing great work for a client or landing a big deal.
 These incentives not only foster productivity in employees, but they offer a reason to stay with the company.

-Find ways to help your human resources department
+Find ways to help your human resources department with employee retention

 Some of the day-to-day functions of the human resources department can shift their focus away from employees.
 Consider investing in HR software or outsourcing some of the department’s responsibilities.
 When you’ve got good HR software, your department will be more effective and streamlined, which will allow you to focus on keeping employees happy and your company running at full capacity.